 Upgrade and Migration Guide

-Several upgrade procedures are supported for this release of Pivotal tc Server.
+Several upgrade procedures are supported for this release of VMware tc Server.

 This section has instructions for upgrading tc Server instances to a new version of the tc Runtime.